Mariners’ Haniger upbeat after offseason of surgeries

 Haniger’s absence opens the door for Jake Fraley or Braden Bishop, two players who made their big league debuts last season, to start the season in right field as the Mariners move forward with their rebuild.
 Veteran Carlos Gonzalez, a three-time All-Star in camp on a minor-league deal, is also in contention.

-NOTES: Servais said left-hander Nestor Cortes Jr., who arrived in an offseason trade with the New York Yankees, is scheduled to start the first game of spring training Saturday and work a couple of innings.
+NOTES: Longtime Mariners star Ichiro Suzuki will throw out the first ball in the regular-season opener March 26 at home against Texas.
+The 10-time All-Star outfielder, 46 has been shagging flyballs and pitching batting practice in spring training as a special assistant/instructor.
+He started the Mariners’ first two games last year when they opened in Japan, then retired as a player. … Servais said left-hander Nestor Cortes Jr., who arrived in an offseason trade with the New York Yankees, is scheduled to start the first game of spring training Saturday and work a couple of innings.

 —